tevaum/easy-jwt/README.md

                 res.json(data.tasks);
             })
             .catch(err => {
-                // if the promise was rejected, we print the error and return a 401 Unauthorized response console.log(err);
+                // if the promise was rejected, we print the error in the console
+                // and return a 401 Unauthorized response console.log(err);
                 res.status(401).json({status: 'error', message: 'Unauthorized'});
             })